DavidSchinazi/jazzlights/README.md

           Set ISCONFIGURED to yes
         sudo ln -s /etc/init.d/apcupsd /etc/rc2.d/S20apcupsd

+7. Configure Ubuntu

+        While installing:
+          Use fish / otto as username and password Enable auto-login
+        All Settings / Brightness & Lock
+          Do not turn off the screen
+          Do not lock
+          Do not require password

-7. Reboot
+8. Reboot

-8. Configure the router (if using with TCL):
+9. Configure the router (if using with TCL):

     Change router password to 'otto'
     Enable WiFi as FISHLIGHT, with password 6503355358